The Kilkee Cliffs Ireland’s hidden secret

 The Old Schoolhouse on the River Shannon

-The Cliffs of Kilkee and the Loop Head Trail is one of the many hidden places in Ireland that most tourists don’t get a chance to visit so make sure you put it on your bucket list.
+The cliffs of Kilkee Ireland and the Loop Head Trail is one of the many off-the-beaten-path Irish sites that most tourists don’t get a chance to visit so make sure you put it on your bucket list.